redeecash/elmx.data/entity-listing/README.md

 # Entity Listing

-The following are the entities which chose to list their offerings on Redeecash Exchange
+The following are the entities which chose to list their offerings on Exempt Liquidity Market Exchange

-The listing application available at [https://exemptliquiditymarket.exchange](https://exemptliquiditymarket.exchange)
+The listing application available at [https://portal.exemptliquiditymarket.exchange](https://portal.exemptliquiditymarket.exchange)